znsoooo/contacts/README.md

 # ContactBook
-ContactBook on Python3, Phone's Web browser, or mini program on Wechat.
+ContactBook on Python3, Web browser, or Mini Program on Wechat.